TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GettingStarted.rst

   tools, you just need a browser and a GitHub account.
 * :ref:`docs-contribute-git-docker` if you would like to contribute to the official documentation and are already familiar with Git and Docker
-*  gives an introduction to the syntax of reStructuredText and Sphinx, which is used to write documentation files
 * :ref:`rendering-docs` if you would like to start with rendering the documentation locally with docker.